-(1) Development will be required to conserve, protect and, where possible, restore and/or provide measurable net gains to biodiversity and geodiversity interests and soils.
-All development must ensure that the importance of habitats, designated sites and species are taken into account; they must also incorporate appropriate measures to avoid and reduce the disturbance of sensitive wildlife sites and habitats, provide opportunities for enhancement wherever possible, and minimise the impacts of non-native species through the lifetime of the development.
+(1) Development will be required to conserve, protect and, restore and provide measurable net gain to biodiversity.
+All development must ensure that the importance of habitats, designated sites and species are taken into account; they must also incorporate appropriate measures to avoid and mitigate the disturbance of sensitive wildlife sites and habitats, provide opportunities for enhancement wherever possible, and minimise the impacts of invasive non-native species through the lifetime of the development.